Database Information Retrieval

 Boolean Logic: AND, OR, NOT

 Remember that database searching is more structured at the document level, and that this structure is reflected in the ability to do field searches.
-In the above example, for instance, we use two fields.
+In Figure 9, for instance, we use two search fields.
 The first field is a subject term search for the subject DIFFUSION of innovations, and it's marked as a subject field with the DE at the beginning.
 The second field is an abstract search, and this is shown in the drop down box to the right of the query term.
 In between these two fields is a Boolean AND operator.
 The AND operator tells the database that both query terms must be present in the results.
 We've seen this AND in prior examples.

 I've mentioned two other Boolean operators: NOT and OR.
 Many bibliographic databases offer all three.
 The NOT operator instructs the database to exclude the assigned term.
 Thus, if we had chosen NOT "regression", then the CMMC database would have returned results where the term regression surely did NOT appear in the abstract for records with the subject term DIFFUSION of innovation.